lzim/mtl/session02/s02_learner/mtl_session02_see.md

 ## Your Team Data Folder

 ### 3. Scroll to your team folder at the bottom of the page.
-Open the data_ui folder and open your team data ui in Excel.
+Open the data_ui folder and open your data_ui file in Excel.
 - Select your station using the control tab.
 If you have any issues with permissions, Team PSD can help you.
 - Click "Get Clinic List" and it will pull in clinics for your facility.
 ![](https://github.com/lzim/teampsd/blob/master/resources/gifs/session2_data_ui_1.gif)